DFRobot/DFRobot_BC20_Gravity/README.md

 ## Summary

-This library provides the acquisition and parsing of satellite data, which contains the interpretation and data parsing of GGA, GLL, GSA, GSV, RMC and VTG in GPS & BeiDou satellite data; it also provides DFRobot's EASY-IOT and ALIYUN's IoT communication routines based on MQTT protocol.
+This library provides the examples of the acquisition and parsing of satellite data, which contains the interpretation and data parsing of GGA, GLL, GSA, GSV, RMC and VTG in GPS & BeiDou satellite data; it also provides DFRobot's EASY-IOT and ALIYUN's IoT communication examples based on MQTT protocol.

 ## Installation